RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 # Digital Performer Notes

+## DP OOTB MIDI

+DP has `Setup->Multi Record` which trips up a lot of users and hampers this score greatly.

+DP's multiple editors can be confusing compared to other DAWs with multiple editors (e.g. Cubase) as it's often not obvious which editor will allow you to work with data how you need.

 ## DP Support

 DP has a number of absolutely excellent and helpful users, however the main 3rd party forum is complained about more than any other DAW resource I'm aware of.